MicrosoftDocs/dataexplorer-docs/data-explorer/integrate-matlab.md

 1. Download the [Microsoft Identity Client](https://www.nuget.org/packages/Microsoft.Identity.Client) and the [Microsoft Identity Abstractions](https://www.nuget.org/packages/Microsoft.IdentityModel.Abstractions) packages from NuGet.

 1. Extract the downloaded packages and DLL files from *lib\net45* to a folder of choice.
-In this guide, we'll use the folder *C:\Matlab\DLL*.
+In this article, we'll use the folder *C:\Matlab\DLL*.

 ### [Linux](#tab/linux)